How to Restate a Thesis in a Conclusion: Steps, Tips, and Examples

 How to restate your thesis and avoid common pitfalls that can undermine your credibility as a writing professional?
 Here are the most common mistakes you can come across when restating your thesis statement:

-• Overcomplicating the statement.
+- Overcomplicating the statement.
 Do not use words that will be too complex for your readers to understand.
 Avoid using too many professional terms, as your thesis will be read by the general audience.
-If you cannot avoid using these terms, keep them to a minimum to prevent any confusion.
+If you cannot avoid using complex professional terms, keep them to a minimum.
+Consulting a thesis writing service can help you balance technical vocabulary with clarity to prevent any confusion among your readers.

-• Introducing new ideas.
+- Introducing new ideas.
 Your thesis restatement is a perfect tool to draw a discussion to a close and wrap it up by reintroducing the core arguments of your paper.
 You should never add new points or concepts to the discussion, as it may disrupt the balance between the paper’s introduction, middle part, and conclusion and leave the readers completely disoriented.
-Your restatement should only reiterate the points that have already been mentioned in the paper’s introduction to avoid leaving a negative impression on your target audience.
+Your restated thesis should return to the same central argument, but it should also reflect what the body paragraphs have demonstrated.
+Do not add a new claim, new evidence, or a new research direction unless your assignment specifically asks for it.

 Writing tip from SpeedyPaper